 You can only do your job with access to accurate building information.
 The plan set must contain all relevant construction data and specifications.
 These include, for example, square footages, ceiling heights, component R-values and U-Factors.
 Accurate data for windows - U-Factor, SHGC, area, orientation and shading - are critical.
 You must verify that all this information has been provided; certain parts of the design cannot be completed without it.
+Contact the builder regarding missing data.
 Do not make assumptions.